Administrative Program Assistant - Archive

 * Valid driver's license and good driving record.

 Please indicate your skills on the attached skill code sheet.

 DUTIES & RESPONSIBILITIES:

 To assist us in making the selection for this position, please respond to the following questions on a separate sheet(s) of paper.
+Please limit your responses to no more than one page per question.
 Number your responses to correspond to the questions and describe experience and training related to each question.
-Make sure experience and training described in your responses are included on your application.
+Make sure that any experience or training described in your responses is included on your application.

 SKILL CODE SHEET:

 You must also fill out a skill code sheet for this position.
 You can pick one up at Human Resources or print one out at http://jobs.uoregon.edu/skillcode.html